Understanding Form I-797 Notice of Action: What It Means and How to Use It

 Immigration News

-Form I-797 Notice of Action Letter
+Couple views Form I-797 Notice of Action on a computer

 If you recently received a Form I-797 Notice of Action from U.S. Citizenship and Immigration Services (USCIS), it’s simply a “form” of communication.
 USCIS, like many government organizations, uses form numbers to identify various documents.
+In the immigration context, you may also hear people refer to it as an "NOA."
+This article explains the various types of Form I-797 and their uses.

 USCIS uses several different types of Form I-797 to communicate with customers or convey an immigration benefit.
 It has many different purposes.
 Form I-797 is not a form you can fill out.
 Nonetheless, Form I-797, Notice of Action, may communicate very important information about your case.